Sixth Sunday after Pentecost

 Step 4: Initial Prognosis (Eternal Solution) : Raised from the Dead, the Head Stone

 But Herod has it wrong.
 Jesus is not John the Baptist raised from dead.
 Nor is he a prophet like of old.
 Rather, he is the beloved son of the owner (God).
 And through his death and resurrection, “the stone that the builders rejected has become the keystone,” the head stone, the crucial stone in a great arch of law and gospel that holds everything together.
-[In fact, some picture the Crossings Model as this arch with the tip of the arch pointing down to the grave and then up like a death and resurrection.]
 In Jesus, all the great promises of the prophets are fulfilled.
 God is faithful to his first love, his wayward people.
 With the resurrection of Jesus the power of tyrants is defeated, starting with that tyrant Death.
 And just as John said, the kingdom (marked by the forgiveness of sins, the ministry of the gospel, resurrection from the dead, the giving of the Spirit) has drawn near.
 The Stronger One (Jesus) has come.
 And we get in on this kingdom through our baptism into Christ’s death and resurrection.
 Via that life-long immersion and the Spirit which it gives, we become members of the body of Christ and heirs to the kingdom.
 We are connected to the key, the head, the cornerstone.

 Step 5: Advanced Prognosis (Internal Solution) : Beneficent